Lukas-Riedel/Travel-Portal/README.md

 ### 📊 Monitoring & Observability
 * **Grafana:** Centralized dashboard for tracking system logs and health.
+* **OpenLineage:** To ensure data integrity across this distributed ecosystem, the system implements **OpenLineage**.
+A dedicated producer captures lineage events (metadata about data transformations and movements) and sends them to a central server.
+This allows for:
+    * **Visualizing Data Flow:** Tracking how a Google Calendar event transforms into a rich AI-narrative.
+    * **Impact Analysis:** Understanding how a schema change in one service affects downstream search indexes or mapping data.
 * **GitHub Actions:** Full CI/CD pipeline.
 Every commit builds and deploys via **Helm charts** into the **Kubernetes (K8s) cluster**.

 ---